• Post author:

 It’s that simple these days.
 If you get a Request of Information (RFI), that means you didn’t include something, or they’d like a bit more info from you.
 The most common we see is asking what missions you’ll be using.
 Make sure you do that in your original application.
 If you do get an RFI, simply answer those questions, and submit that addition information within 30 days.

 Remember, flying over people adds additional risks to your operation.
 Obtaining a 107.39 waiver does not magically make ops over people safe.
-You still need to approach each and ever OOP mission with safety as your primary decision factor in the “go, no go” process.
+You still need to approach each and ever OOP mission with safety as your primary decision factor in the “go, no go” decision process.
 Flying under your 107.39 waiver makes OOP missions much safer, but not 100% safe.
 Remember that.

 _____________________________________________________________